Search

 “We still love each other, and that’s pretty unique,” she says, “but it makes me sad every time I’m in Prague and I have to order coffee in Czech instead of just speaking Slovak.”

 There are still traces of disorientation on the Czech side too, says Pehe, of NYU Prague.
-Even after all of this time, Czech politicians are still in some ways adjusting to the reality that while the Czech Republic is the successor state to Czechoslovakia, it's a smaller, less populous country, with a more diminished international standing.
+Even after all of this time, Czech politicians are still in some ways adjusting to the reality that while the Czech Republic is the successor state to Czechoslovakia, it's a smaller, less populous country, with a diminished international standing.

-"But I guess it's the fate of all of us from Central Europe," he says, "that some of the countries we were born in do not exist any more."
+"It's the fate of all of us from Central Europe," he says, "that some of the countries we were born in do not exist any more."